IjzerenHein/famous-map/README.md

 ## Documentation

 To access the underlying google.maps.Map object, use MapView.getMap().
-The Map-object is only safely accessible after the 'loadl' event, because the DOM-object must first be created and google-maps need to load.
+The Map-object is only safely accessible after the 'load' event, because the DOM-object must first be created and google-maps need to load.

 	mapView.on('load', function () {
 		var map = mapView.getMap();